-United Nations Programme on HIV/AIDS
+United Nations Office on Drugs and Crime

-Background and powers of the committee
+Background and faculties of the committee

 The United Nations Office on Drugs and Crime (UNODC) is in charge of drug control and crime prevention with the mission of contributing to global peace, security and development without the use of illicit drugs, organized crime, and corruption, as well as being the United Nations (UN) lead program on extremism.
 UNODC was founded in 1997 due to the integration of the United Nations Centre for International Crime Prevention and the United Nations International Drug Control Programme.
 It’s composed of 27 active member states, and operates in over 98 countries with governments, law enforcement agencies and civil societies to promote the ratification and implementation of international agreements and institutional reforms to carry out technical assistance projects.

 Due to organized crime, drug trafficking, corruption, and extremism across the globe, UNODC is entitled to:

 Build criminal justice systems by boosting rule of law, strengthening crime prevention strategies, reinforcing human rights, practical assistance and reforming structures and prisons through technical cooperation;

 Implement policies, legal instruments and legislative responses against extremist groups, enhancing the provision of juvenile justice, effective prison management, rehabilitation and social reintegration programs;